 As you can see the “Bro Split” may get made fun, but has tons of benefits and an impressive track record that speaks for itself.
-If you have been plateauing on a “new -age split” that has you hitting muscles twice a week, a “Bro Split” may be a game changer.
+If you have been plateauing on a “new-age split” that has you hitting muscles twice or more each week, a “Bro Split” may be a game changer.

 *Bonus – Sample routine for size and strength: